josefinaestevez/fullstack-engineer-music-licensing-workflow-challenge/README.md

 ---

 ## 🗒️ Notes
-- The `.env` file is already included in the repository root.
+- An `.env.example` file is included.
+Copy it to `.env` and set your OpenAI API key.
 - Database data is persisted in the `db_data` volume.